ErickBarells98/Vue-frontend-strefa-magisterka/README.md

 # vue-frontend-strefa-magisterka

-This template should help get you started developing with Vue 3 in Vite.
+Vue 3 in Vite

+This project is created and maintained for master thesis purpouses.

 ## Recommended IDE Setup